Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios is just about as immersive of a land as you can create.

 Plan to arrive early

-Your goal should be to arrive to the front gates of Hollywood Studios no later than 90 minutes before park opening.
+Your goal should be to arrive to the front gates of Hollywood Studios no later than 60 minutes before park opening or Early Theme Park Entry.

-Doing that will maximize your chances of snagging a coveted spot in a Boarding Group to ride Rise of the Resistance AND help you tour the rest of the park with the shortest lines possible.
+Doing that will maximize your chances of riding Star Wars: Rise of the Resistance (if you are planning to ride standby) AND help you tour the rest of the park with the shortest lines possible.

 Depending on where you are staying you’ll have to factor in transportation time plus the time needed to go through the security checkpoints as well as the ticket turnstiles.